mmeysenburg/ccla-hpc-workshop/docs/pages/optimizing-python-list-comprehension.md

 print(Qs)
 {% endhighlight %}

+This creates an identical list as Sample 3, and is significantly faster.
 On our test system, creating the 'Q' word list with comprehension provided a speedup of 1.32, compared to the for loop version.

 ## List comprehension with multiple `for`s